 - Change in migraine pattern, migraine with aura

-If you (or another woman) experiences these heart attack warning signs for women, don't wait.
+If you (or another woman) experiences these heart attack warning signs, don't wait.
 Get help fast.
 Seek medical attention immediately by calling your doctor or dial 9-1-1.

 Risk Factors & Prevention

 When it comes to the heart, research indicates that women must be approached differently than men.
 Designed just for women, we offer comprehensive heart evaluations, focusing on early detection and prevention to improve women’s life-long health and well-being.